-Our stock price ranged from \$25.00 per share to \$46.49 per share during fiscal year 2018.
+Our stock price ranged from \$32.09 per share to \$59.57 per share during fiscal year 2019.
 The market price of our Class A Common Stock could be subject to wide fluctuations in response to the many risk factors listed in this section, and others beyond our control, including:

-- our ability to continue to integrate our acquisition of Cobalt and the possible integration of our pending acquisition of Pursuit into our business; - · our ability to complete our acquisition of Pursuit; - · actual or anticipated fluctuations in our financial condition and results of operations; - addition or loss of consumers or dealers; - actual or anticipated changes in our rate of growth relative to our competitors;
+- our ability to continue to integrate our acquisitions of Cobalt and Pursuit into our business; - · actual or anticipated fluctuations in our financial condition and results of operations; - · addition or loss of consumers or dealers; - actual or anticipated changes in our rate of growth relative to our competitors; - additions or departures of key personnel; - failure to introduce new products, or for those products to achieve market acceptance; - disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain intellectual property protection for our technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments;

-- additions or departures of key personnel; - failure to introduce new products, or for those products to achieve market acceptance; - disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain intellectual property protection for our technologies; - · announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - changes in applicable laws or regulations; - · issuance of new or updated research or reports by securities analysts; - · sales of our Class A Common Stock by us or our stockholders; and - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares.
+- fluctuations in the valuation of companies perceived by investors to be comparable to us; - changes in applicable laws or regulations; - issuance of new or updated research or reports by securities analysts; - sales of our Class A Common Stock by us or our stockholders; and - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares.